cscully-allison/guidepost/readme.md

         'facet_by': 'partition'
 }
 ```
-Configuration Descriptions
+#### Configuration Descriptions:

-`x`: Name of the column in the dataframe which will be shown on the x axis of Guidepost's subcharts.
+- `x`: Name of the column in the dataframe which will be shown on the x axis of Guidepost's subcharts.
-`y`: Name of the column in the dataframe which will be shown on the y axis of Guidepost's subcharts.
+- `y`: Name of the column in the dataframe which will be shown on the y axis of Guidepost's subcharts.
-`color`: Name of the column in the dataframe which will be shown by the darkness of each square's color.
+- `color`: Name of the column in the dataframe which will be shown by the darkness of each square's color.
-`color_agg`: The aggregation method used to determine the color.
+- `color_agg`: The aggregation method used to determine the color.
 Can be: 'avg', 'variance', 'std', 'sum', or 'median'
-`categorical`: Name of the column containing categorical data values which will be shown on a bar chart associated with each group of the data.
+- `categorical`: Name of the column containing categorical data values which will be shown on a bar chart associated with each group of the data.
-`facet_by`: Name of the column containing categorical data values which dictate the highest level grouping of the data.
+- `facet_by`: Name of the column containing categorical data values which dictate the highest level grouping of the data.
 Dictates how many sub charts are produced in the visualization.

 See the [Vis Configs Section](#vis_configs) for more details on datatype restrictions for each configuration.